Last updated: September 30, 2022

 Discover some related topics:

-You will need a flat screwdriver and either an 8mm wrench or a drill to remove the nuts and bolts to gain access to the bulbs.
+You will need a flat screwdriver to remove some small clips to gain access to the bulbs.
 We also recommend wearing gloves to prevent getting fingerprints on the bulbs.

 Need more information about bulb sizes, how to change the bulbs, or simply need the owner's manual?
 Find it below: